featured image

 • Understanding of Markdown frontmatter

-• Familiarity with the concept of schemas/validation
+• Familiarity with the concept of schemas and validation

 Helpful: